Skip to main content

 Ultraviolet rays from the sun can cause skin damage in as little as 15 minutes.
 Prolonged exposure and damage can lead to various forms of skin cancer, many of which, thankfully, are preventable.

 The sun isn't the only skin-damaging predator.
-Tanning beds, smoking and eating an unhealthy diet also can have ill effects on the body's outer layer.
+Tanning beds and smoking also can have ill effects on the body's outer layer.

 Skin cancer can take many forms, but the three most common are: